 We all know how much Music Matters.
 We also know how important it is that we value and support those who create it.
 MusicMatters, Inc. was established in 2001 as a non profit 501c3 to support Terrance’s artist advocacy and education efforts.
 It’s a fact that rural communities in this country get neglected on just about every issue: education, health care and technology to name a few.
 A single online search will produce a dozen or more websites dedicated to rural America.
 In Louisiana, zydeco is an important part of the rural culture of St. Landry Parish, where Terrance was born.
-In fact some might say it is a defining factor in the cultural identity of rural SoLA.
+In fact some might say it’s a defining factor in the cultural identity of rural SoLA.
 (South Louisiana).
-The city of Opelousas is at the epicentre and is considered the “Zydeco Capital of the World”.
+The city of Opelousas is at the epi-centre for zydeco and is considered the “Zydeco Capital of the World”.
 Many zydeco artists from these rural parishes are without advanced skills and access to a music business infrastructure to help them develop their careers.
-There are also no non profits actively working with emerging or aging zydeco artists.
+There are literally NO non profits actively working with emerging or aging zydeco artists.
 The new music business model is DYI for the independent artist and it is being embraced by many of our young artists who are having great success.
-However, there are many who still need guidance and information from those who are experienced in the industry.
+However, there are many who still need basic information & direct contact with those who are experienced in the industry.
 They can also benefit from advocacy for their well being and economic health-we all need someone in our corner!

 Please place value on and consume local music